CongGroup/SecDev2018-tutorial/tutorial/README.md

 5. Exchange tokens between the private chain and the public chain via the wallet.

-* When you click *exchange* button, you are actually using your wallet to create a transaction and your input password to sign the transaction.
+* When you click *exchange* button, you are actually using your wallet to create and sign a transaction.
 * Then the transaction, wrapped in the http request, is sent to the server.
 Upon receving the transaction, the server sends it to the public chain or the private chain for you according to your decision.
 * Suppose the transaction is sent to the public chain and the public chain excecutes it, reduces you token amount in the public chain, and emits an event(you can see there are event defined in the contract).
 * Our bridge, as a js program that is listening on such event will catch this event, and send another transaction to the private chain to increase your token amount in the private chain.